 Many insurance companies provide a 24-hour hotline you can use to ask medical questions of a registered nurse.
 This can help you avoid an unnecessary trip to the emergency room.
 For example, if you hit your head and you’re not sure if you should be checked out immediately, a registered nurse can evaluate your symptoms and recommend a course of action.
 If you don’t have insurance, you can also use the free hotline from Research Medical Center.

 Most chronic diseases are preventable by maintaining a healthy lifestyle and diet.
 Taking measures such as quitting smoking, avoiding too much alcohol, getting enough sleep and exercise, and eating healthy can reduce your risk of needing health care services later on.
 You should also get preventative screenings and regular check-ups with your primary care doctor to identify potential problems before they become emergencies.

 Should I take out a personal loan for medical expenses?

 In general, you should only borrow money if you’ve exhausted your other options.
 Reevaluating your budget, attempting to gain additional income, selling belongings, negotiating with your provider, and asking for help should all come first, especially if you won’t qualify for a 0% APR credit card or the most favorable rates on a personal loan.
 But if you don’t have another way to cover the expense and your bills are about to go to collections, taking out a personal loan can protect your credit and give you the time you need to look for other solutions, such as a second job.

 Whether you have good credit or not, there may be medical loan options available to you.
 Before signing an agreement, however, you should ensure the monthly payment will fit into your budget.
 Defaulting on a personal loan could lead to even greater financial distress.
-Always research potential lenders and come up with a plan for repayment before applying for a personal loan.
+Always research potential lenders and come up with a plan for repayment before applying for a personal online loan.